johkla/johkla.github.io/now.md

 i am leaving again...?

-i just got here and before that i left after i'd just arrived somewhere else and before that ... no wait ... i'd been where i was too long and i was keen to get out.
+i just got here and before that i left after i'd just arrived somewhere else and before that i ... no wait ... i'd been where i was too long and i was keen to get out.

 but now i want to return : to my love for you, to think about it and to feel it.